glynthomas/b2/README.md

 ## the ugly

-constant polling the network for status updates? when the user is doing nothing (eating network bandwidth) constant scrolling graph view of music playng or not playing ? internet connection required for the web UI to load properly ( this now fixed )
+constant polling the network for status updates? when the user is doing nothing (eating network bandwidth)

+constant scrolling graph view of music playing or not playing ?

+internet connection required for the web UI to load properly ( this now fixed )

 ## planned player upgrades ;

 - fix the network constant poling problem

 - make any performance updates

 - improve the web UI controls

 if you are a b2 owner and you stumble onto this page, if you want to contribute please get in touch.